qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/specialized_grid_analysis_tools/dinfinitydecayingaccumulation.rst

   Optional.

   This optional input is a point shapefile defining outlets of interest.
-If this file is used, the tool will only evaluate ther area upslope of these outlets.
+If this file is used, the tool will only evaluate the area upslope of these outlets.

 ``Check for edge contamination`` [boolean]